RamachandraBharadwaj/CySentry-a-ML-powered-CyberSecurity-app/README.md

 (We will be uploading the exe file on the website soon)

 Python Libraries:(installed using pip):
-Numpy Pandas OS Joblib Warnings Subprocess Time Pefile Flet
+Numpy
+Pandas
+OS
+Joblib
+Warnings
+Subprocess
+Time
+Pefile
+Flet
+Scikit-learn 1.3.2

 OS:
 1) Windows 7